 Over the last six months or so, I’ve had a love/hate relationship with traveling.
-I still love it and I still don’t want to do anything else, but in some ways I’ve become tired of it.
-It’s become a routine, which is kind of an unhappy thought.
+I still love it and don’t want to do anything else, but in some ways I’ve become tired of it.
+It’s become a routine, which is an unhappy thought.

 Fortunately, planning my trip to Central America has changed much of that.
 Before I left, I got that nervous excitement back again.
-That kind you get when you are about to take the leap on your first trip.
+That kind you get when you’re about to take the leap on your first trip.
 I’m like a kid in a candy store.
 I’m thoroughly enjoying myself here.
-San Jose was a bit of a dump, traveling down the Caribbean coast was everything I remembered it to be – lush jungles, beautiful beaches, tons of wildlife, and friendly locals.
+San Jose was a bit of a dump, but traveling down the Caribbean coast was everything I remembered—lush jungles, beautiful beaches, tons of wildlife, and friendly locals.
 Now, I’m in Bocas del Toro in Panama and relaxing in what is the coolest place I’ve been in a long time.

 Latin America has a certain feel to it that can’t be found anywhere else in the world.
 There’s a fiery sense of life and friendliness to the locals here.
 It’s exciting, and there’s a constant sense of movement and passion all over the place.
 (Note: This isn’t my first time to this part of the world.
 I went to Costa Rica on a tour in 2003 and spent a month in Belize and Guatemala in 2005.)

-After a few weeks of traveling around Central America, I can say that I’m suffering from “plan too muchitis” all over again.
-I feel like I did when I embarked on my first round the world trip.
-I’m having a blast and my mind is racing again with potential places and trips that I want to take.
+After a few weeks of traveling around Central America, I can say that I’m suffering from “plan too much-itis” all over again.
+I feel like I did when I embarked on my first round-the-world trip.
+I’m having a blast, and my mind’s racing again with potential places and trips I want to take.
 Can I squeeze a trip to Japan in before I go to Eastern Europe?
 Should I skip NYC and stay here longer?
 How can I add in a trip to Vegas for my friend’s birthday?
 Should I go to Ireland or Scandinavia?
-How can I get down to the Darien region of Panama and still have time for Costa Rica’s remote Osa Peninsula!?
-And, most importantly, how many plantains can I possibly eat?
+How can I get down to the Darien region of Panama and still have time for Costa Rica’s remote Osa Peninsula?
+And most importantly, how many plantains can I possibly eat?

-This is exactly what has happened to me.
+That’s exactly what’s happened to me.
 I was traveling to the same places over again, doing the same activities, seeing the same sites, and going to the same parties.
 But now, it all feels different.
-Yes, Torteguero is another jungle and San José is another city and where I am now is just another beach in the strictest sense of the words.
-But they are all different from what I am used to because they are all new places to me.
-They are my variety.
+Yes, Tortuguero is another jungle, San José is another city, and where I am now is just another beach.
+But they’re all different from what I’m used to, because they’re all new places to me.
+They’re my variety.

 When something loses its luster, you need to make a change, especially when you still love what it is you do.
-Traveling is great and I never want to do something different.
-But if you don’t make a change, your negative feelings will grow and you’ll hate the thing you love.
+Traveling is great, and I never want to do anything else.
+But if you don’t make a change, your negative feelings will grow, and you’ll hate the thing you love.

-When the burn out comes, when the “just another” feeling arises in us, we need to stop, relax, and take a break.
-It doesn’t matter if you are in Burma or Boston, in a hostel or in your office.
-Take a vacation from whatever it is you are doing, or do something new to spice things up.
-Maybe that means learning a new language, volunteering somewhere, working overseas, or just heading to a brand new area of the world where everything is different and everything is fresh again.
+When the burnout comes, when the “just another” feeling arises in us, we need to stop, relax, and take a break.
+It doesn’t matter if you’re in Burma or Boston, in a hostel or in your office.
+Take a vacation from whatever it is you’re doing, or do something new to spice things up.
+Maybe that means learning a new language, volunteering somewhere, working overseas, or heading to an area of the world where everything is different and everything is fresh again.